elchs/LetoDBf/Readme.txt

  With connection to the server, and later with opening or creating a table, information about codepage and dateformat settings are sent to server.
 This is important for creating index orders containing national special characters or index keys containing a date value.
- The last applied dateformat setting during above occasions will keep from then on the active one at server.
+ The last applied dateformat setting will be from then on the active one at server.

- All filenames and paths now are relative to the root DataPath in letodb.ini.
+ All filenames and paths are now relative to the root DataPath in letodb.ini.
- It may look alike: ( to this i refere in the following )
+ It may look alike: ( to this example i refer in the following explanations )
       DataPath = [drive:]\path\to\data_diretory

  If none DataPath is given ( !
 NOT ! recommended ), it will be the root directory with the server